-This measure reports the ratio (in percent) of lessors and conductors who fail to timely pay prize fees and taxes by the due date.

-This measure will help the Licensing Services Department determine those licensees that do not comply with the Bingo Enabling Act.
+This measure reports the percentage of conductors who failed to timely pay prize fees by the due date.
+Purpose/Importance: This measure will help the Charitable Bingo Operations Division determine those licensees that do not comply with the Bingo Enabling Act.
+Source/Collection of Data: